-Storing: Cover and store the baked casserole in the fridge for up to 4 days.
-You can store it covered right in the baking dish or transfer slices to an airtight container.
+Storing: Cover with plastic wrap or aluminum foil and store the baked casserole in the fridge for up to 4 days.
+You can store the whole thing, covered right in the baking dish or transfer slices to an airtight container.
 Reheat the casserole in the oven or microwave until heated through.

 Freezing: Let cool completely then freeze in individual slices in an airtight container for up to 3 months.
 Thaw in the fridge then reheat in the oven or microwave.

 Make Ahead: You can prepare the batter up to 1 day before baking and store covered in the fridge.
 The mixture will thicken overnight, so baking time may be reduced in this case.
-Start checking for doneness after 30-35 minutes.
+When you bake it the next day, start checking for doneness after 30-35 minutes.

-This eggless breakfast casserole is great for meal prep and makes a fantastic make-ahead option for brunch or a holiday breakfast the whole family will love.
+This easy vegan breakfast casserole is great for meal prep and makes the perfect dish for a make-ahead brunch or for Christmas morning breakfast the whole family will love.
 It’s the best breakfast comfort food!